THIS PAGE IS A WORK IN PROGRESS. PLEASE REFRAIN FROM EDITING, COMMENTING ON, OR BELIEVING ANY OF THIS UNTIL IT IS RELEASED.

 - In version>0, our naming conventions use underscores instead of the periods used in version 0.
-So while both are permitted by the code in version>0 (which allows us to read external FITS files with fewer restrictions), only underscores should be used in LSST code, and underscores will now be used as the delimiter by the
+So while both are permitted by the code in version>0 (which allows us to read external FITS files with fewer restrictions, and note that periods will not be treated as a delimiter in version>0), only underscores should be used in LSST code, and underscores will now be used as the delimiter by the

 Schema::operatoroperator when joining pieces of field names.

 In version>0, we have stronger naming convention for fields generating by plugin algorithms, which tie the plugin name and location to its outputs.
-These conventions are as follows:
+These conventions are used by the as follows:

 - Names should start with "<package-abbr>_<class>", where "<package-abbr>" is an abbreviated version of the package name that provides enough information to specify the package location.
 For instance, plugins in

 meas_baseuse "base" as their prefix, while those in